-We are certain that the Earth's climate is changing because of the trends that we see in the instrumented climate record and the changes that have been observed in physical and biological systems.
-The instrumental record of climate change is der
+The scientific community is certain that the Earth's climate is changing because of the trends that we see in the instrumented climate record and the changes that have been observed in physical and biological systems.
+The instrumental record

 Not specifically.
 Our charge is to understand characteristics of the earth, especially the earth's surface, that affect our Nation's land, water, and biological resources.
 That includes quite a bit of environmental monitoring.

 The link between land use and the climate is complex.
 First, land cover, as shaped by land use practices, affects the global concentration of greenhouse gases.

 With increasing global surface temperatures the possibility of more droughts and increased intensity of storms will likely occur.
 As more water vapor is evaporated into the atmosphere it becomes fuel for more powerful storms to develop.